Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 As we will see, there will be some "unexcluded middle" statements.
 For example, there may exist sets where we can't tell whether or not they are inhabited.

 # The Pointless Topology
-Let $$\mathcal{T}$$ be a collection of subsets of $$X$$ with the following properties:
+For all of the following, all sets designated with a single variable (not Let $$\mathcal{T}$$ be a collection of subsets of $$X$$ with the following properties:
 1. $$\mathcal{T}$$ is a topology.
 That is:
   - $$X \in \mathcal{T}$$